 17. List of customers with names and addresses

 Investigation – Analysis

 Once the document requests have been fulfilled, the forensic accountant can perform “analytical procedures” on the data.
 These analytical procedures are comparisons and analysis of various tax returns, schedules and business documents, with client representations and various expectations.
 When these documents are examined and compared, they can often contradict one another.
 Contradictions are evidence to support the theory of hidden income.
-These contradictions need to be modeled into dollar amounts for explanation in court.
+These contradictions need to be modelled into dollar amounts for explanation in court.

 The presentation to the judge needs to be clear and concise.
 The fewer exhibits, the better.
 If the issues are complex, they must be simplified by the forensic accountant.
 You should be able to summarize your findings a single diagram, spreadsheet and a bar or line chart

 I have found Visio (a Microsoft Office Product) an excellent tool for creating diagrams that assist in clarifying complex financial issues.
 Present your findings with Visio in an audit diagram, a color pie chart or a cause and effect diagram.

 A single excel spreadsheet showing the estimated actual income against the income reported is essential to show the court.
 This spreadsheet will be a summary of the various findings of the forensic accountant.
 Attempt to make this document as clear as possible by limiting the number of columns and rows that are filled with data.

 The spreadsheet should be turned into a colored bar or line chart.
 This colored chart can be easily created to illustrate financial findings in excel.

 The impact of a short, simple, illustrated presentation will allow the court an understanding of the issues, clarify the forensic work and lead to a positive result for your client.